NaincyKumariKnoldus/linux-notes/DAY 2: Linux File System.md

 * `Maskable` : Maskable Signals are the signals that the user can change or ignore, for example, Ctrl +C.
 * `Non-Maskable` : Non-Maskable Signals are the signals that the users cannot change or ignore.
 Non-Maskable signals mainly occur if a user is signaled for non-recoverable hardware errors.

+### What are purpose of Hidden Files?
+Files that exist on a computer, but don't appear when listing or exploring, are called hidden files.
+A hidden file is primarily used to help prevent important data from being accidentally deleted. \
+On Linux, hidden files are files that are not directly displayed when performing a standard ls directory listing.
+Hidden files, also called dot files on Unix operating systems, are files used in order to execute some scripts or to store configuration about some services on your host. \
+By default, all hidden files are not listed by the ls command.
+Any filename begins with a dot (.) becomes a hidden file.
+For example ~/.bashrc is a hidden file in Linux.
+Hidden files are often known as a dot file.
+And we can also delete that file. \
+For listing dot file :     `ls -a | egrep '^\.`
+For deleting dot file :         `rm -rfv /tmp/demo/.*`